 When it needs more juice, the Galaxy Watch 3 can be charged with its proprietary charge or via wireless power share with a compatible Samsung phone.
 I tried out this charging cradle dock from Amazon for the sake of keeping my bedside table organized, too.

 Samsung Galaxy Watch 3 verdict

-The Samsung Galaxy Watch 3 is entering an increasingly crowded wearable market.
-There are plenty of stylish smartwatches and excellent fitness trackers to choose from these days, and Samsung tried to strike a balance between the two.
+The Samsung Galaxy Watch 3 stands out in a crowded wearable market.
+There are plenty of stylish smartwatches and excellent fitness trackers to choose from these days, and Samsung managed to strike a balance between the two.
 It brought the best health features of the Galaxy Watch Active 2 to a bezeled design that rivals offerings from timepiece savant Fossil.

 But this convergence came at a cost — the Galaxy Watch 3 is more expensive than the Galaxy Watches and Wear OS Fossil options before it, and leans more towards lifestyle than fitness.
 I can’t say I’d replace my Apple Watch with an Android one at the same price.
 But if you’ve picked up an Android phone—in particular, one made by Samsung—and want an extension of it on your wrist wherever you go, you won’t find anything more polished and powerful than the Galaxy Watch 3.
 Or anything with as satisfying of a spinning mechanism, at least.